carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 The dataset which we use for this workshop includes 6 files in `.tsv` format including information about cell barcodes, metadata, cell IDs and gene IDs, etc., and one file in `.mtx` format which includes the number of RNAs in each cell.

 > ## Project Directory
 > scRNA-seq analysis workflow begins with a few files and will produce a lot of files.
-Therefore, it is useful to manage
-> our files and directories.
-For this,
+> Therefore, it is useful to manage our files and directories.
-> command into your terminal, you can use the `\` character
+> For this, create a directory called `scRNA-seq' and transfer the downloaded files into this directory.
-> to separate code chunks onto separate lines.
-This can make your code more readable.
+> Now, we can check out if we have all the files required for the analysis.
 {: .callout}

 # Preprocessing